mjkoster/ODM-Examples/sdf.md

 },
 "defaultnamespace": "st",
 ```
-The definitions block contains one or more type definitions according to the class name keywords for type definitions (object, property, action, event, data).

 Each class may have zero or more type definitions associated with it.
 Each defined identifier creates a new type and term in the target namespace, and has a scope of the current definition block.